Friday the 13th: The Game

-Friday the 13th: The Game is a survival horror video game formerly developed by IllFonic and published by Gun Media.
-It is based on the film franchise of the same name.
-It was released on May 26, 2017 as a digital release and later released on October 13, 2017, as a physical release for PlayStation 4, and Xbox One.
+Friday the 13th: The Game is a 2017 asymmetrical survival horror game developed by IllFonic and published by Gun Media.
+It is based on the Friday the 13th franchise.
+The game was released on May 26, 2017, as a digital release and later released on October 13, 2017, as a physical release for PlayStation 4 and Xbox One.
 A Nintendo Switch version was released on August 13, 2019.
+As of January 1, 2025, the game is no longer playable online.

-The game is an asymmetrical multiplayer game, pitting up to seven players controlling Camp Crystal Lake counselors against one player controlling Jason Voorhees.
+Friday the 13th: The Game pits up to seven players controlling Camp Crystal Lake counselors against one player controlling Jason Voorhees.
 It is a semi-open world game, with players able to explore it further.

-Due to licensing issues with series co-creator Victor Miller, the game servers were shut down in November 2020.
-However, the game is still available to play online through peer-to-peer matchmaking.
-The developers will continue to support and maintain the game until further notice.